Next time you have to leave the house, keep your dog happy at home with these five tips.

-Once upon a time, in the perhaps somewhat legendary past, dogs spent their days outdoors, working at their masters’ sides.
+Once upon a time, in the perhaps somewhat legendary past, dogs spent their days outdoors, working at their humans’ sides.
 Cue the theme from “Lassie.”

 Tips for Leaving Your Dog Home Alone

-These days, most of our dogs spend their people’s workdays at home alone.
+These days, if someone has to leave the house for a reason beside a walk, they have to leave their dogs home alone.
 Often they’re bored and lonely.
-Fortunately, we can help that time pass easily -- without spending a lot of money.
+Fortunately, we can help that time pass easily — without spending a lot of money.

 Make ’Em Tired

 The best thing you can do for your home-alone dog is supply some good, hard, first-thing-in-the-morning exercise.
 You saw that coming, right?
 How much exercise — and what kind — depends on your dog’s age, fitness, body type, and state of health, and also on the weather.
 Is your dog old, arthritic, and short-nosed, or is she an adolescent Border Collie mix?
 Is it 90 degrees out, 15, or 55?
 Check with your vet if you have questions about your dog’s exercise tolerance.
 The result you’re looking for is that your dog gets home and flops down on his bed to snooze.